MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-create-phone-report.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="09/19/2016"
+   ms.date="09/21/2016"
    ms.author="maggies"/>

 # Create reports optimized for the Power BI phone apps

-When you [create a report in Power BI Desktop](powerbi-desktop-report-view.md), you can improve how it looks on phones by creating a version of the report specifically for the phone.
+When you [create a report in Power BI Desktop](powerbi-desktop-report-view.md), you can improve the experience of using it on phones by creating a version of the report specifically for the phone.
 You adapt your report for the phone by rearranging and resizing visuals, maybe not including all of them, for an optimal experience.

 ![](media/powerbi-desktop-create-phone-report/07-power-bi-phone-report-portrait.png)